Downtown Public Health Center

 - Travel clinic

 Traveling outside the country?
-Downtown Public Health Center maintains a Travel Clinic to ensure you get the shots you need for your travel itinerary.
+Our Travel Clinic can provide the vaccines you need for your travel itinerary.
 Make an appointment to be seen by a Public Health Nurse by calling 206-477-8222.
-Learn about the Travel Assessment you'll undergo before receiving your travel immunizations.

 - Women, Infants and Children nutrition program (WIC)